Introduction

 1. Optimization POST – Use this method to submit a routing and scheduling optimization problem.
 After submitting a POST method, you will receive a unique reference ID.

 2. Optimization GET – Use this method to retrieve the status of a submitted problem using the unique reference ID obtained from the POST method.
-If the optimization solution is ready, you can get the solution of the optimization problem as well.
+If the optimization solution is ready, you can get the solution of the optimization problem.

 Optimization POST Method